 I want to bring back the blogroll.
 I want to make social bookmarking, or whatever the concept would be considered these days, cool again.
 I want to do it in the spirit of discovery and fun and be continually amazed at the amount of awe-inspiring stuff out there on the net.
 Sharing bookmarks isn’t a bulletproof art form, websites cease operations and go offline all the time (and the dead links that come with it), but in some ways that’s part of the discovery, right?
 Part of capturing ephemera is that it, by definition, won’t be there after a while.

-I’m not 100% sure how I’m going to reconcile or manage such a list of personal bookmarks (it would be nice after all to indicate which links work, which links are dead, which links I visit frequently, etc), but I’m going to cull from my overflowing disarray of internet bookmarks (both current and from sites past) and share them somewhere in my About section.This post was last updated .
+I’m not 100% sure how I’m going to reconcile or manage such a list of personal bookmarks (it would be nice after all to indicate which links work, which links are dead, which links I visit frequently, etc), but I’m going to cull from my overflowing disarray of internet bookmarks (both current and from sites past) and share them somewhere in my About section.This page was last updated on November 29, 2017.